elee2045sp24/demos-lac34437/README.md

 ## Once it is on and running hold down the front button while it is booting to begin WiFi install

+Once the WiFi config page launches on the M5StickCP2 display connect your phone/laptop to the WiFi network with the name provided